jnasante/ccew-ios-2016/05-storyboard-and-view-controllers/05-01-utility-application.markdown

 ![](https://s3.amazonaws.com/okcoders/ios/images/04-01-11-controller-class.png)

-Now try dragging from the Done button to the view contorller icon. `dismiss:` shows up under Sent Events.
+Now try dragging from the Done button to the view controller icon. `dismiss:` shows up under Sent Events.
 Select it to make the connection.
 Run the application.
 You should now be able to transition from the frontside to the backside and back.

 ## Preparing for the Segue